Zhihan72/Chart2Code/README.md

 # Acknowledgement

-The code is based on LLaVA-NeXT, InternVL, and llama-factory.
-Thanks for all these great works and open sourcing!
+The code is based on [LLaVA](https://github.com/haotian-liu/LLaVA), [InternVL](https://github.com/OpenGVLab/InternVL), and [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+We adapted part of the [ChartMimic](https://github.com/ChartMimic/ChartMimic)'s codebase in downstream evaluation and generating rewarding signals.
+We greatly appreciate all their contributions to the MLLM community.